aremazeilles/starter-academic/README.md

 ## Deployment

 At each commit, Netlify is used to generate the static website.
-The result is accesible at www.anthonyremazeilles.eu
+The result is accessible at www.anthonyremazeilles.eu